OMENScan/Auto4n6/README.md

 Please note that both
 <a href=https://www.volatilityfoundation.org/3> volatility</a> and
 <a href=https://github.com/Neo23x0/Loki>LOKI</a>
 are highly configurable.
-You can add, change or delete their parameters in the <b>MemProcess.ACQ</b> script as well as configure their own unique settings (i.e. add additional YARA rules to LOKI) to fully customize your Auto4n6 parsing environment.
+You can add, change or delete their parameters in the <b>MemProcess.ACQ</b> script as well as configure their own unique settings (i.e. add additional YARA rules to LOKI) to fully customize your Auto4n6 parsing and analysis environment.

+# Step 4: The Triage Collection Processing Script
+Documentation in progress...

+# Step 5: The Plaso Timeliner Processing Script
+Documentation in progress...